-- a. take the proportion, attributable to the Units of the class in question, of the value on the cancellation basis of the Scheme Property of the relevant Sub-Fund by reference to the most recent valuation of the Scheme Property; - b. compute the number of Units of the relevant class in issue immediately before the valuation in (a); - c. divide the total at (a) by the number of Units at (b); and - d. express the price in a form that is accurate to at least four significant figures.
+(a) take the proportion, attributable to the Units of the class in question, of the value on the cancellation basis of the Scheme property of the relevant Sub-Fund by reference to the most recent valuation of the Scheme property;

+- (b) compute the number of Units of the relevant class in issue immediately before the valuation in (a); - (c) divide the total at (a) by the number of Units at (b); and - (d) express the price in a form that is accurate to at least four significant figures.

 The Manager may suspend dealing in a Sub-Fund if it cannot obtain prices on which to base a valuation.
-The Manager may, with the Trustee's prior agreement or if the Trustee requires it, temporarily suspend the repurchase of Units if either the Manager or the Trustee considers that, due to exceptional circumstances, it is in the best interests of Unitholders.
-Further details on suspending dealing are set out in the 'Suspension, mandatory cancellation and redemption' paragraph below.
+Further details of the procedure for suspending dealing is set out under the paragraph titled 'Suspension, Mandatory Cancellation and Redemption'.